ska-telescope/ska-sdp-batch-preprocess/docs/src/index.rst

 The documentation describes how the Batch Preprocessing Pipeline works and how it's implemented using the functions from ska-sdp-func and ska-sdp-func-python.

+- See the :ref: 'installation' page for installation instructions.
+- See the :ref: 'measurement_set' page to understand how measurment sets are handled by the pipeline.
+- See the :ref: 'processing_funcs' page for more information on the processing functions available.
+- See the :ref: 'pipeline' page to see how everything connects and the overall workflow.
+- See the :ref: 'csd3_workflow' page to see an example of how to run the pipeline on CSD3.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:
+   :hidden:

+   installation
+   measurement_set
+   processing_funcs
+   pipeline
+   csd3_workflow

 * :ref:`genindex`
 * :ref:`modindex`